Montreal councillor Lynne Shand apologizes for 'Islamization' remarks

 Published Monday, March 25, 2019 10:02AM EDT

-A Montreal city councillor has apologized after coming under fire for comments about what she called the “Islamization” of Canada.
+A Montreal borough councillor has apologized after coming under fire for comments about what she called the “Islamization” of Canada.

 “Who was the optomologist?
 A veiled woman,” she wrote in French.
 “If it wasn’t an emergency I would have refused to be treated by her.”